Shereena94/edubridge/Individual project/readme.md

 # Airlines Data

 This is an EDA which describes the various fights ontime and delay details across different airports in the World.

+# Literacy

+This data describes the literacy rate of various states in India.